Here are the first 10 steps in my on-page checklist for proper search engine optimization.

 Finding your keywords can be as easy as knowing your niche and what words, terms, and phrases are used to find websites like yours in search.
-If you need a little help there are several great keyword research tools on the web, both free and paid.
-For our purposes today I suggest you get to know your way around Word Tracker and The Hoth, both have FREE services that will get you started.
-Long-tailed keywords can be a little trickier to identify, however, Google takes care of some this for you with their Google Suggest in the search box.
-Simply start your search and Google will show a list of suggestions for your search.
+There are several great keyword research tools on the web, both free and paid, if you need a little help.
+For our purposes today, I suggest you get to know your way around Word Tracker and The Hoth; both have FREE services that will get you started.
+Long-tailed keywords can be a little trickier to identify.
+However, Google takes care of some of this for you with their Google Suggest in the search box.
+Start your search, and Google will show a list of suggestions for your search.
 These are searches that other people have made looking for similar information.
 See image

 2. Include your keywords in your page title

-Now that you have your keywords it’s to put them to use and your page titling is the first step.
-For example, is your page is selling bulk black t-shirts your URL should be something like https://your-domain.com/bulk-black-t-shirt-sales.
+Now that you have your keywords, it’s to put them to use, and your page titling is the first step.
+For example, if your page sells bulk black t-shirts, your URL should be something like https://your-domain.com/bulk-black-t-shirt-sales.
 This is a great time to really dive into those Google suggestions and keyword research from step 1 to ensure your page titles jive with what is being searched for.

 3. Write unique and specific page title and description meta utilizing keyword

 The importance of the page title and description to SERP (search engine result page) can not be overstated.
-This is the Text and Links that will show up in the SERP and on shared social media posts.
-This text will ultimately be the deciding factor on whether or not the potential visitor clicks on your link.
-The goal here is to be very informative, without overdoing the typical sales jargon that is viewed as potential spam.
+This is the Text and Links that will show up in the SERP and shared social media posts.
+This text will ultimately determine whether or not the potential visitor clicks on your link.
+The goal here is to be very informative without overdoing the typical sales jargon viewed as potential spam.
 Use your keywords, and stick to the recommended amount of characters for each tag.
-The title tag should be around 70 characters and the description tag should be around 160.
+The title tag should be around 70 characters, and the description tag should be around 160.